 Why Bikes Future Was Started?

-Bikes Future started off as a passion project of mine, but eventually grew into something larger but still infused with the passion it had begun with.
-What I enjoy most about this site is writing the best quality articles possible, it’s my goal to be the number #1 source of free motorcycle education and materials.
+What I enjoy most about this site is writing the best quality motorcycles articles possible.
+It’s my goal to be the number one source for free motorcycle education and materials.

-If it’s learning about common traffic accidents or choosing the right pair of gloves, there are a variety of things to consider that most motorcycle sites will skimp on.
+If it’s learning about common traffic accidents or choosing the right pair of motorcycle gloves, there are many things to consider that most motorcycle sites will skimp on.

 Who's Behind Bikes Future?

-Here I am in all my glory, I’ve been a motorcycle enthusiast for years and I actually only got into the hobby in my teenage years, my first bike was a 2008 Ninja 250 and ever since then I’ve been hooked.
+Here I am in all my glory, I’ve been a motorcycle enthusiast for years, and I only got into the hobby in my teenage years.
+My first bike was a 2008 Ninja 250, and ever since then, I’ve been hooked.

-There’s no better feeling gliding down a windy road, night riding is by far my favorite and what I love most about riding is when you become one with the bike.
+There’s no better feeling gliding down a windy road.
+Night riding is by far my favorite and what I love most about riding is when you become one with your motorcycle.
 When your bike feels like another part of your body, it’s a fantastic feeling.

 Bikes Future's editorial guidelines

-As I said in why I started this site, what’s always frustrated me is the lack of good quality information and education on the internet when it comes to motorcycles.
-I found most sites subpar and while there are quality youtube videos, these videos just aren’t made with much of an editorial standpoint, there’s a lot of rambling and overall it gets frustrating.
+I found most sites subpar, and while there are quality youtube videos, these videos aren’t made from an editorial standpoint.
+There’s a lot of rambling, and overall, it gets frustrating.

-If on the off chance you feel I might have gotten something wrong, or just haven’t properly covered a subject, please get in contact with me, I’m more than happy to discuss and tidy up whatever I might not have properly covered.
-I started this site based off community forums so I’m a big fan of discussions in figuring something out.
+I’m more than happy to discuss and tidy up whatever I might not have adequately covered.
+I started this site based on community forums, so I’m a big fan of discussions in figuring something out.